 2. Prepare everything you need to apply for jobs

 Once you’ve decided on the role that you are interested in, you need to create the documents to apply for these.
 This will include your CV and cover letter, and we suggest creating a running master CV which you can then tailor for each application.
-If you are applying through application forms rather than sending off your CV and cover letter, you may want have a list of your transferable skills and examples of where you gained them that you can use.
+If you are applying through application forms rather than sending off your CV and cover letter, you may want to have a list of your transferable skills and examples of where you gained them that you can use.

 3. Alert your network

 Now that you have everything you need to apply for a new position, let others know that you are looking for work and what it is you are looking for.
-This includes friends, family, former colleagues and those on social media sites, especially LinkedIn.
+This includes friends, family, former colleagues, and those on social media sites, especially LinkedIn.
 You never know, there might just be the perfect position for you within your network, taking out the stress of having to even look for work!

-This will also be the time to get in contact with recruiters, if this was part of your plan.
+This will also be the time to get in contact with recruiters if this was part of your plan.

 4. Update your social media